2010 Chicago Bears season: NFC Championship vs. Green Bay Packers

 Coming off their win over the Seahawks, the Bears stayed at home for the NFC Championship Game against their historic rival, the #6 Green Bay Packers (who were coming off their victory over the top-seeded Atlanta Falcons), in Round 3 of their 2010 series.
 This would be the second playoff meeting between the two teams, the first since defeating Green Bay 33–14 in 1941.

 Chicago trailed early in the first quarter as Packers quarterback Aaron Rodgers got a 1-yard touchdown run.
 Green Bay added onto their lead in the second quarter as running back James Starks got a 4-yard touchdown run.
 Bears center Olin Kreutz had a Lisfranc injury on the first play of the second half, but he played through the entire second half, even though he couldn't block anyone, because no one else on the active roster could effectively play center.
 Starting Bears quarterback Jay Cutler left the game early in the third quarter with a knee injury.
 After a scoreless third quarter, Chicago finally got on the board in the fourth quarter with a 1-yard touchdown run from running back Chester Taylor.
 However, the Packers came right back with nose tackle B. J. Raji returning an interception 18 yards for a touchdown.
 The Bears tried to rally with quarterback Caleb Hanie finding wide receiver Earl Bennett on a 35-yard touchdown pass, but Green Bay's Sam Shields intercepted a pass with 37 seconds left in the game.

 With the loss, Chicago's season came to an end with an overall record of 12–6.
+This marked their last playoff appearance until 2018.
+In addition, this was their last playoff game against the Packers until 2025.
+This remains the Bears only playoff loss to the Packers.